-5 Credits (0-10) This orientation to the field of interior design examines the fundamental concepts while providing the necessary foundation for subsequent courses.
-Initial laboratory projects give students an opportunity to solve design problems.
+Credits 5 (0-10) This orientation to the field of interior design examines the fundamental concepts while providing the necessary foundation for subsequent courses.
+Initial laboratory projects give the student an opportunity to solve design problems.
 Prerequisite: ID101U.

-ID103U DESIGN & COLOR FUNDAMENTALS FOR INTERIORS
+ID103U DESIGN & COLOR FUNDAMENTALS FOR INTERIORS Credits 3 (2-2)

-3 Credits (2-2) The students explore, in depth, the principles and elements of design.
-Color properties, relationships, and effects are analyzed.
+The student explores the principles and elements of design in depth.
+Color properties, relationships and effects are analyzed.
 Experimentation in laboratory projects reinforces the concepts presented and demonstrates how they apply to the design of interiors.
+Must be in program major.

-ID106U INTERIOR BACKGROUND AND WINDOW TREATMENTS
+ID106U INTERIOR BACKGROUNDS & WINDOW TREATMENTS

-2 Credits (1-2) This course deals with the shell of the interior: traditional and contemporary wall coverings, the various styles of window treatments and carpets.
+WINDOW TREATMENTS Credits 2 (1-2) This course deals with the shell of the interior: traditional and contemporary wall coverings, the various styles of window treatments and carpets.
 Measurements and estimation will be included.
-Prerequisite: ID102U.

-ID109U HISTORY OF INTERIORS I 2 Credits (2-0) This course begins a two-semester study of the homes & furniture of the past: ancient to Renaissance, French, English, and American
+ID109U HISTORY OF INTERIORS I Credits 2 (2-0) This course begins a two-semester study of the homes and furniture of the past: ancient to Renaissance, French, English, and American.
+Must be in program major.

-ID133U LIGHTING 2 Credits (1-2) This course develops an awareness of the contribution of lighting to the interior.
-Lighting terminology, electrical symbols, and types of luminaries are included, with emphasis on lighting usage and problem solving.
+ID133U LIGHTING Credits 2 (1-2) This course develops an awareness of the contribution of lighting to the interior.
+Lighting terminology, electrical symbols, and types of luminaries are included with emphasis on lighting usage and problem solving.
 Prerequisite: ID102U.
+Co-Requisite: ID135U.

-ID135U RESIDENTIAL DESIGN II 4 Credits (0-8) This course is a continuation and compilation of the study of residential spaces.
+ID135U RESIDENTIAL DESIGN IICredits 4 (0-8)This course is a continuation and compilation of the study of residential spaces.
 The student will execute the design of an entire home from initial concept to final presentation.
-Prerequisite: ID102U and ID138U.
+Prerequisite: ID102U.
+Co-Requisite: ID133U.

-ID137U HISTORY OF INTERIORS II 3 Credits (3-0) In this second course concerning historical interiors, students continue the study begun in History of Interiors I.
+ID137U HISTORY OF INTERIORS II Credits 3 (3-0) In this second course concerning historical interiors, students continue the study begun in History of Interiors I. Must be in program major.

-ID139U KITCHEN DESIGN 3 Credits (1-4) This course focuses on the design aspects of the residential kitchen.
+ID139U KITCHEN DESIGN This course focuses on the design aspects of the residential kitchen.
 Kitchen Planning Guidelines, published by the National Kitchen & Bath Association (NKBA), are emphasized.
 A comprehensive project is completed from the selection of appropriate cabinets, countertops, appliances, fixtures, equipment, materials, and colors to the final concept presentation.
 NKBA Graphic and Presentation Standards are followed throughout the drawing of a floor plan and specifications, working elevations, and a perspective.
 Other project parts are included.
 Prerequisite: ID102U.
+Co-Requisite: ID209U.

-ID202U CONTRACT DESIGN I 5 Credits (0-10) This course and Contract Design II involve the design of nonresidential interiors.
+ID202U CONTRACT DESIGN I Credits 5 (0-10) This course and Contract Design II involve the design of nonresidential interiors.
 While initial projects are office spaces, later studio problems concern other selected contract interiors.
 Project presentation allows experimentation with new media and techniques.
 Prerequisite: ID135U.
+Co-Requisite: ID209U.